ganeti/ganeti/man/hbal.rst

   If given, also query the residual set size for kvm instances, provided that monitoring daemons are queried at all.

+\--mem-weight=*factor*
+  Scale the weight of the dynamic memory utilization in the cluster metrics by the given factor.

 \--exit-on-missing-mond-data
   If given, abort if the data obtainable from querying MonDs is incomplete.
   The default behavior is to continue with a best guess based on the static